the "The 100 Best Fleets" Program

 ability to connect with so many other fleet managers across the

-country largely due to the GFX and 100 Best Fleet program.
+country largely due to the 100 Best Fleet program.

 Character, honesty, passion